Systemcluster/wrappe/README.md

 * `none`: The runner will show no additional output.

 It defaults to `title`.
 Error information is always shown when applicable.

+#### show-console

+This option controls if the runner should attach to a console or if a console window should be opened when launching a Windows application from the Windows explorer.
+Accepted values are:

+* `auto`: Select the console behavior based on the subsystem of the input executable if available.
+If not available, it will be disabled for Windows runners, and enabled for all other runners.
+* `always` Always attach to or open a console.
+* `never`: Never open or attach to a console.

+It defaults to `auto`.
+This option currently only affects Windows runners, other runners will always attach to a console if available.

+#### current-dir

+By default the working directory of the unpacked executable is set to the working directory of the runner executable.
+This flag changes the working directory to the unpack directory.

 ## Download